-A student who withdraws or terminates must leave the ID card with the finance office at the signing of the withdrawal or termination notice.
+A student who withdraws or terminates must leave the ID card with the student financial services office at the signing of the withdrawal or termination notice.
 If the ID card has been lost or misplaced, a statement must be signed to that effect.